-What is XHCI Hand-Off in BIOS?
+What is XHCI Hand-Off in BIOS of Windows 11/10?

-As stated, there are several modes, but we want to discuss the most popular two of the bunch, and they are as follows:
+As stated, there are several modes, but we want to discuss the two most popular of the bunch, and they are as follows:

 XHCI vs EHCI